 If you're opening a gym, it's also highly recommended that you get public liability insurance.
 As your business comes into contact with the public this will protect you if someone blames injury or damage on your business.

 Buildings and contents insurance, while not a legal requirement, should also be another consideration.
-For more information on the insurance you need for starting a business, click here.

 Business plan for opening a gym